Founder

 Moselle Haney

-The name Confluence is drawn from Pittsburgh rivers.
+The name Confluence is drawn from Pittsburgh's rivers.
 Two rivers meet here to become one.
 The company was founded out of a desire to give artistic voices to those who have been marginalized by the mainstream dance community and those who wish to find their own voice artistically.